abrr-fhyz/War-Simulator/README.md

   The major sources utilized for this simulation are available on the ```Sources.txt``` file.

 ## Running the Application:
-- TThis project uses a hardcoded batch script for compilation and execution to enable faster reload times.
+- This project uses a hardcoded batch script for compilation and execution to enable faster reload times.
 You can use the same scripts by editing the `./build` and `./run` files with the direct paths to the installed JavaFX libraries.
 For better compatibility, a Maven build file may be added soon.
 If you're not using Maven or Gradle, follow the steps below:
 - To **build** the simulator, run:
   ```bash
   ./build